polkadot-fellows/RFCs/text/0059-nodes-capabilities-discovery.md

 ## Motivation

 The Polkadot peer-to-peer network is made of nodes.
 Not all these nodes are equal.
-Some nodes store only the headers of recently blocks, some nodes store all the block headers and bodies since the genesis, some nodes store the storage of all blocks since the genesis, and so on.
+Some nodes store only the headers of recent blocks, some nodes store all the block headers and bodies since the genesis, some nodes store the storage of all blocks since the genesis, and so on.

 It is currently not possible to know ahead of time (without connecting to it and asking) which nodes have which data available, and it is not easily possible to build a list of nodes that have a specific piece of data available.